Explore UAB

 12. SASC Authority

-All decisions regarding academic status, course remediation, course completion, course repetition, recycling, dismissal, and academic progression are subject to approval by the SASC.
+All decisions regarding academic status, course remediation, course completion, course repetition, recycling, dismissal, academic progression, and academic status are subject to approval by the SASC.
 Students can respond and appeal any adverse decision by the SASC related to status, recycling, promotion, graduation, or dismissal.
 See Medical Student Academic Progress Review Policy for details.

 History